LABSN/mnefun/doc/overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 mf_autobad : bool
     Default False.
-If True use Maxfilter to automatically mark bad
+If True use Maxwell-filtering-based automatic bad
-    channels *prior to SSS*.
+    channel detection to mark bad channels *prior to SSS*.
+mf_autobad_type : str
+    Default 'maxwell'.
+If 'maxwell', use MaxFilter to do automatic detection,
+    if 'python' (preferred) use MNE-Python.
 mf_badlimit : int
     MaxFilter threshold for noisy channel detection (default is 7).